news-r/auritus/docs/home.md

 ## What it does

-auritus lets you collect, store and visualise online news and blog content, _for free._
+Ever wanted to know about the news coverage you or your organisation receives? auritus let's you do just that.
+It uses free data sources and open-source software to let you download, build, and visualise your news and blog coverage.

 ## Features